MBCProject/mbc-markdown/micro-behaviors/cryptography/crypto-algorithm.md

 Crypto Algorithm
 ================
-A known crypto algorithm is implemented in the code.
-It is unknown whether it is from a public crypto library.
+A known crypto algorithm is implemented in the code and it is unknown whether it is from a public crypto library.

 When the library is known, **Crypto Library ([C0059](../cryptography/crypto-lib.md))** micro-behavior should be used.